-Part A - Hospital
+Part A (Hospital Insurance):

 Generally, Medicare does not cover routine eye care.
 There are a couple of exceptions: if you are suffering cataracts, original Medicare will cover the surgery and a pair of corrected glasses post surgery; if you are diabetic, eye degeneration is a medical side effect and therefore covered; and if you suffer from Macular Degeneration, another medical condition, you are covered under Medicare.